adrianatwatanabe/adrianatwatanabe/README.md

 ### Hi there 👋

 I'm Adriana Tiemi Watanabe.
+I'm a student of the Laboratoria bootcamp - 1 semester of 2022.

 - 👩🏻‍💻 I’m currently learning _**HTML5, CSS3 and Vanilla JavaScript.**_
 - 🙂 Pronouns: ela/dela